Table of Contents

 The stage of hepatic disease manifestation, lasting four to eight weeks, may follow with an anicteric (without jaundice) as well as icteric state (with icterus of sclera and skin, pruritus and dark discoloration of urine).
-Types B, C and D may transition into chronic hepatitis resulting in liver cirrhosis as final stage.
+Types B, C, and D may transition into chronic hepatitis resulting in liver cirrhosis as the final stage.
 Hepatitis A and E are treated symptomatically, the other types by antiviral therapy.
 An active immunization may be conducted prophylactically in case of an infection with hepatitis A and B.

 Alterations of the immune system may lead to immune cells attacking hepatocytes, resulting in significant physical complaints.
 This disease is often associated with other autoimmune diseases like autoimmune thyroiditis, vasculitis or chronic inflammatory bowel diseases.
 Patients have to undergo lifelong immunosuppressive therapy since without this treatment the prognosis of autoimmune hepatitis would be dismal.

 Hepatic encephalopathy is a complication of liver cirrhosis (see above).
-Neurotoxic substances such as ammonia, mercaptan and GABA accumulate due to liver insufficiency with ensuing lack of detoxification.
+Neurotoxic substances such as ammonia, mercaptan, and GABA accumulate due to liver insufficiency with ensuing lack of detoxification.

 The stages of hepatic encephalopathy vary from asymptomatic patients to increasing sleepiness to liver failure coma (hepatic coma) with hepatic foetor (liver breath).
 Triggering factors include protein rich food or gastrointestinal bleeding.
 This leads to an elevated intestinal ammonia production.
 Hepatic coma ends deadly in most cases.